simoncblyth/opticks/notes/progress.rst

 2022 February
 ---------------

+* CSG_DISCONTIGUOUS : leaf list with simple nearest ENTER/EXIT imp

+  * added new compound node implemented in CSG/csg_intersect_node.h:intersect_node_discontiguous
+  * TODO: test use within CSG trees

 * CSG_OVERLAP : a multi-INTERSECTION equivalent of the CSG_CONTIGUOUS multi-UNION

-  * added new compound primitive implemented in CSG/csg_intersect_node.h:intersect_node_overlap based on farthest_enter and nearest_exit
+  * added new compound node implemented in CSG/csg_intersect_node.h:intersect_node_overlap based on farthest_enter and nearest_exit
   * list based : so it can mop up intersection nodes into a compound node
   * https://bitbucket.org/simoncblyth/opticks/src/master/notes/issues/OverlapBoxSphere.rst
   * :doc:`/notes/issues/OverlapBoxSphere`
-  * TODO: test with more than 2 sub nodes, test the compound prim can work in CSG tree
+  * TODO: test the compound prim can work in CSG tree
   * TODO: think about intersecting with complemented (and unbounded phicut/thetacut/plane nodes) : can CSG_OVERLAP be made to work with such leaves ?
   * potentially be used for general sphere combining intersects